 In the North Yorkshire part of England, the North York Moors National Park (established in 1952) encompasses nearly 554 square miles of heather moorland; one of the biggest expanses in all of the UK.

 This park it known for fantastic walking, hiking, biking, and horseback riding.
 Steep escarpments afford beautiful and excellent launch spots for sail planes and paragliders.
-There is a network of right-of-ways that stretches more than 1,400 miles, with beautiful walks like Cleveland Way that borders the moors and traces the coast line, and the Lyke Wake Walk, which takes you deep into the heart of the moors.
-With the close proximity to the North Sea, this area gets much more snow than most of England.
+There is a network of right-of-ways that stretches more than 1,400 miles, with beautiful walks like Cleveland Way that borders the moors and traces the coast line, and the Esk Valley Walk, which runs through one of England’s most stunning valleys.
+The National Park’s 26-mile Jurassic-age coast is a particular gem, hiding everything from dinosaur footprints to age-old smugglers’ villages.

 This conservation area is home to England’s largest protected wetland, formed by the flooding of ancient peat bogs and is now home to some of Britain’s rarest wildlife.
 The Broads themselves are actually lakes connected by channels that were created in the Middle Ages when medieval monks from local monasteries excavated peatlands for fuel.
 The Broads, with its seven rivers and more than 60 broads (flooded peat bogs) includes 125 miles of slow-moving water ways, with unique wildlife and plenty of trails and cycle routes.